acmucsd-projects/acm-vote/api/README.md

 ```bash
 pipenv sync
 ```
-3. (Only needs to be done once) Rename config_temp.py to config.py and fill in you postgres port, account, and datebase to be used
+3. (Only needs to be done once) Rename config_temp.py to config.py and fill in the seetings including your postgres port, account, and datebase to be used
 4. Run `pipenv shell` to be inside the virtual environment and then run `python initalize.py` to create the proper models in the database.
-4. Run any of the provided scripts in the Pipfile.
+5. Run any of the provided scripts in the Pipfile.
 To run the testing server, use:
 ```bash
 pipenv run server
 ```